perwin/imfit/docs/imfit_tutorial.md

 This file has one column per parameter; the column names are the parameters with numbers appended (e.g., `X0_1`, `n_1`) to make it possible to distinguish different parameters when multiple versions of the same function, or just multiple functions that have the same parameter names, are used in the model.
-(E.g., all parameters for the first function will have `_1` appended, all parameters from the second will have `_2` appended, etc.)
+(I.e., all parameters for the first function will have `_1` appended, all parameters from the second will have `_2` appended, etc.)